aichaos/rivescript-js/docs/rivescript.md

 This value is reset on each `reply()` or `replyAsync()` call.

+## object getUserTopicTriggers (string username)

+Retrieve the triggers in the current topic for the specified user.
+It can be used to create a UI that gives the user options based on trigges, e.g. using buttons, select boxes and other UI resources.
+This also includes the triggers available in any topics inherited or included by the user's current topic.

+This will return `undefined` if the user cant be find

 ## string currentUser ()

 Retrieve the current user's ID.
 This is most useful within a JavaScript